Arkuradev/portfolio-2/README.md

 # Portfolio 2

 This is my **Portfolio 2** project, showcasing three larger assignments completed during my studies at Noroff.
-The portfolio is build as a multi-page website, where each project has its own dedicated article page with live links, documentation and reflections.
+The portfolio was built as a multi-page website, where each project has its own dedicated article page with live links, documentation and reflections.

 ## Live site